Success! The link has been copied to your clipboard.

 This year’s World Kidney Day happened to coincide with International Women’s Day, focusing on education about women and chronic kidney disease.
 We share the organizers’ goal of improving health outcomes and access to care for women and girls around the world.

 The data we have on these sex differences is just the start.
 We must better understand the interplay of sex-related difference in CKD and treatment outcomes, such as the interplay of hormones and the dosing of medication for men compared to women.
 We must learn more about economic and social disparities unique to women that impact women’s health and the health of our communities.
-Then we must turn to
+Then we must turn to finding solutions that help reduce the disparities between men and women with CKD.

 About Dr. Dugan Maddux: